 The United Nations General Assembly declared 2021-2030 as the UN Decade on Ecosystem Restoration.
 The UN Decade is a universal call for the protection and revival of ecosystems around the world, for the benefit of people and nature.

-Are you interested in joining the global movement to restore our natural world?
+Ecosystem restoration is essential to achieve the 2050 Vision and reverse the trend of biodiversity decline.
+Are you interested in joining this global movement to restore our natural world?
 Do you want to become more skilled at preventing, halting, and reversing the degradation of ecosystems?
 Are you looking to create a step-by-step action plan for ecosystem restoration in your country?

-The United Nations Development Programme (UNDP) and the Convention on Biological Diversity (CBD) are offering a FREE self-paced course on Ecosystem Restoration.
+The United Nations Development Programme (UNDP) and the Convention on Biological Diversity (CBD) are offering a FREE two-part Massive Open Online Course (MOOC) on Ecosystem Restoration.
 This course is available thanks to the generous support of the European Union and the Korea Forest Service of the Government of the Republic of Korea through the Forest Ecosystem Restoration Initiative (FERI).
 This course compiles research from leading institutions engaged in ecosystem restoration and experts in the field to raise awareness and build ecosystem restoration capacity.

 What you'll learn

-- Module 2: Assessment of opportunities for ecosystem restoration
+- Week 2: Assessment of opportunities and priorities for restoration

-- Module 4: Planning and implementation of restoration activities
+- Week 3: Selection and implementation of restoration interventions